Building the Fort Line in Michinoku

 Frontier forts were established in the center of the Sendai plain: besides Taga Castle, Fort Tamatsukuri (former Nitori), Fort Shikama and Fort Niita were built about the same time.
 Towards the west of Shikama, Kami county was established with defense facilities.
 New forts were built inside of Japanese territory for several decades, but the migration of many Japanese settlers made a greater impact on the Emishi.
 The distance between the forts and the mountains averaged about 10 to15 km.
 This was probably too close to the mountains to prevent an enemy force from passing through the fort line via the mountains.

-On March 25 in Jinki 1 (724), Michinoku country reported that the Emishi of the sea road (the coast, see map) revolted and killed Saeki no Sukune Koyamaro, the third official of the country office.
+On March 25 in Jinki 1 (724), Michinoku country reported that the Emishi of the sea road (the coastal plain, see map south of Taga castle) revolted and killed Saeki no Sukune Koyamaro, the third official of the country office.
 The government reacted by ordering a large mobilization of troops.
 In April, all countries made armaments and supplies for delivery to Michinoku.
 The Minister of Formality Fujiwara no Asomi Umakai was appointed to Setsu Holding Grand General of Conquering Emishi (Sei Emishi Jisetsu Tai Shogun), and the Vice Minister of Palace Takahashi no Yasumaro was appointed to Vice General.
 Thirty-thousand soldiers from nine eastern countries mobilized for war.
 On May 24, Ono no Ushikai went to Ideha as General of Pacifying North Barbarians (Chinteki Shogun).
 Umakai's army suppressed the Emishi resistance successfully.
 The general returned in November of the year.
-"Perhaps as punishment, 737 Emishi men were forced to move the following year to inner Japan.
+"Perhaps as punishment, seven-hundred and thirty-seven Emishi men were forced to move the following year to inner Japan.

 Ideha Foundation | Principal Strategy of Oono no Azumahito